17 Sep 2025

 Call for Mentors

 The program is actively recruiting volunteer mentors with expertise in One Health or toxicology.
 Each mentor will be paired with one or two mentees at the undergraduate level or early career stage.
-Mentors will be part of a supportive community of scholars and mentees throughout the five-year grant period.
-As part of the program, mentors will have free access to professional development resources and will be invited to attend webinars and virtual lectures.
-Participation is fully virtual, so no travel required.
+Mentors participating in this program will commit for at least one year but will remain part of a holistic community of scholars and mentees for the duration of the five-year grant program.
+Mentors will have free access to professional development resources and will be invited to attend webinars and virtual lectures.
+Mentor participation is fully virtual, so travel is not required.

 Call for Early Career Scientists